 Someone you are doing a project for.
 This can be internal stakeholders, departments or external clients.

 A resource or user who is no longer active within the platform.

 The process of measuring the number of resources required to meet the demand for various types of work.

 Often referred to as fully-booked.
 Describes a resource whose task-assigned hours or allocated project hours are equal to their available working hours for a given time period.

 A horizontal bar chart devised by Henry Gantt that is used by project managers worldwide to visualize project schedules.
 It includes all of a project’s tasks, milestones, and deadlines, and illustrates task dependencies.
 In Forecast, People Schedule, All Timelines and Project Timeline are Gantt charts.

 Users with limited platform access that must be invited and fall under a client's profile.

 An allocation type that represents the confirmed need for a team member.
 Hard allocations will be taken into account when calculating the team member's availability and utilization.

-The visual representation of your resource utilization (Schedule People) or your project scope (Schedule Projects).
+The visual representation of your resource utilization (People Schedule) or your project scope (All Timelines).